And this post contains affiliate links if you purchase through those links I earn a small commission.

 Need a meal everyone, and I mean everyone, will eat?
 This Easy Chicken Cordon Bleu Recipe will bring everyone to the table, no questions asked.
-The ham and swiss are stuffed right in the top of the breasts, making this recipe easy to make while looking like a million bucks.
+In Baked Cordon Bleu the ham and swiss are stuffed right in the top of the breasts, making this recipe easy to make while looking like a million bucks.

 My youngest doesn’t care for meat and eats it only under duress, and he LOVES this dish.
 In fact when I make it he wants me to send the leftovers in his lunch, not realizing there are no leftovers.

 With hungry teens in the house, you might do it best by doubling this recipe.

 YES YES YES!
 I never deep fat fry in my old farmhouse, the stench seems to linger.
 I’m always on the lookout for recipes that don’t involve a fryer.
 Baked Cordon Bleu is so fast and easy to make, no frying required!
 Plus, it looks like a million bucks on the table.